dschro-1993/vehicle-api/README.md

 This Repository just serves as a HTTP-/REST-driven Serverless-Blueprint on AWS.

-(AppSync-Wrapper for GraphQL-Support is planned/WIP)
+(AppSync-Wrapper for a GraphQL-Support is planned / WIP)

 ## Architecture